-However, these studies related to peatland forestation are based only on site-level data.
-The climate effects of peatland forestation have not been quantified on a regional scale/country level by investigating the biogeophysical effects.
-Also, the magnitude and pattern of land-use change effects on climate depends on the regional conditions, for instance soil property, topography and so on.
-Information from regional studies is essential for the development of future strategies for climate mitigation or forest management.
+However, these studies about the effects of peatland forestation on climate are based on site-level data or observation-based regional data, which can not attribute the climate impacts to different influencing factors.
+Specifically, they can not distinguish the local biogeophysical effects from the global climate change due to the increase in GHG concentrations.
+The climate effects of peatland forestation have not been quantified on a regional scale/country level to investigate the biogeophysical effects in particular.
+Also, the magnitude and pattern of land-use change effects on climate depend on regional conditions such as soil property, topography, etc. Information from regional studies is essential for the development of future strategies for climate mitigation or forest management.
 Thus, it is necessary to investigate the effects regionally and systematically.

-In recent years, regional climate models have become suitable for simulating regional climate in a fine resolution to resolve small-scale atmospheric circulation (Déqué et al., 2005; Jacob et al., 2007, 2001; McGregor, 1997).
+In recent years, regional climate models have become suitable for simulating regional climate in a fine resolution to resolve small-scale atmospheric circulation (Déqué et al., 2005; Jacob et al., 2001, 2007; McGregor, 1997).
 For this, a regional climate model with a realistic land scheme to interpret more detailed land surface information needs to be applied.

-In this study, the long-term climate effects caused by peatland forestation are assessed from two sets of 15 year simulation results with the regional climate model REMO, by using the historical (1920s) and present-day (2000s) land cover conditions, respectively.
-The intention is to investigate the biogeophysical impacts of past peatland forestation on climate change in Finland.
+In this study, the long-term climate effects caused by peatland forestation are assessed from two sets of 15-year simulation results with the regional climate model REMO, by using the historical (1920s) and present-day (2000s) land cover conditions.
+The intention of this study is to understand how peatland forestation in Finland influences regional climate conditions through biogeophysical processes.